 - Risk: Google is very popular to discontinue its products suddenly.
 So there is a risk included in using Blogger as your Blogging Platform.
 Apart from that, as you are using their platform to host your blog so they can delete it if you violate their terms and conditions.

-- Updates: Blogger gets an update once in a while.
-So you might not get any new features soon.
+- Updates: Blogger gets updates once in a while, so you might not get any new features soon.

 WordPress.com is owned by Automattic INC. It is free to use and they also have 3 paid plans which we will discuss later.